fejesgergorichard/paldex/README.md

 \***_This api provides full text search with Elasticlunr, so you can search for any term in the Palworld Paldex._**

-## :mag_right: Functionalities

-See the current features!

-- ElysiaJS for fast and easy API development;
-- Elasticlunr for fast and easy full text search;
-- useCase's structure for better code organization;
-- typescript for better code quality;
-- typesafety for better code quality;
-- Docker

-## :stars: Upcoming features

-- Error handling
-- Eslint and Prettier
-- Tests

 ## :test_tube: Testing

 Testing is a crucial part of maintaining the quality and reliability of the Palworld Paldex API.
 This section explains how to run the tests and provides a brief overview of the testing setup.